 There is a reason why a direct burial is also known as an immediate burial.
 The burial must occur promptly, and within a day of the individual’s passing as a general rule.

-Does a Direct Burial Have to be at a Cemetery?
+Does a Direct Burial Have to Be in a Cemetery?

 Can a Gravesite Service Occur?